 It looked pretty rough but after we filed it down and sanded it, it looked fine.

-We had planed on taking this DIY zinc top table to our lake house but we love it so much that we are keeping it at home.
 This table was so much fun to build and we are so proud to show it off.
 We have been bitten by the furniture building bug and can’t wait for our next build.

 Check out How We Built the Table Base